Delamain Bottle Catalogue (last updated: Sep 28, 2024)

 Pale & Dry, fine champagne; Roullet & Delamain With filigrane Pale & Dry, 30 years old (estim. pre-1950s); fine champagne Delamain 30, UK import (estim.
 1950s); fine champagne Delamain 30, UK import (estim.
 1950s); fine champagne; without filigrane VSOP fine champagne; bottled by Taylor

 8e.
-Vintage exceptions (fine champagne and petite champagne)
+Vintage exceptions (fine champagne, petite champagne and fins bois)

 Delamain 1914 fine champagne 1920 Fine champagne, Roullet & Delamain (very small); on the left side a number in black, without filigrane (bottled 1960-70s) 1920 FC Delamain & Co., just Delamain & Co.
 On the left a number and on the right 40° (seems to be in red); with filigrane 1920 Fine champagne, Roullet & Delamain; on the left: produce of France and on the right 70° Proof, both in red; with filigrane 1920 Fine Champagne; 70 proof in black 1920 Fine Champagne; 73cl; a number in the lower left (in stead of Produce of France); additional text in red left and right of the year (b.
 1955) 1920 Fine Champagne; with a number on the lower left and ABV on the lower right, both in red 1920 Petite Champage, Roullet & Delamain The same, with filigrane 1924 PC, bottled 1957 by John Harvey & Sons, Bristol 1969 Petite Champagne (landed 1972, bottled 1993) for Justerinin & Brooks 1969 Petite Champagne (landed 1972, bottled 1998) for Justerinin & Brooks; different cap